 What are the educational requirements to become Ophthalmologists?

 The educational health program required to become an ophthalmologist is very rigorous.
 First, one must complete a college bachelor’s degree.
 There is not a specific degree required for admission to medical school although, many students complete a biology or chemistry degree.
 This is followed by obtaining a medical degree from either an Osteopathic Medical Program (D.O. degree) or an Allopathic Medical program (M.D. degree) which takes four years to complete.
 Upon graduation, students are officially a Doctor but their training is not yet complete.
 After medical school, one must match into an ophthalmology residency training program or a preliminary/transitional year.
 Ophthalmology residency lasts three years but is preceded by an intern or transitional year of training.
 After ophthalmology residency, individuals have the option of completing a fellowship in a subspecialty field of study.
-Most ophthalmology fellowships are one to two years and allow individuals to further specialize into a specific portion of ophthalmology.
+Most ophthalmology fellowships are one or more years and allow further specialization into a specific portion of ophthalmology.

-What is average for an Ophthamologist salary?
+Ophthalmology - What is average for an Ophthalmologist salary?

 There are many sources that give an estimate of the average salary for an Ophthalmologist.
-In our opinion the data gathered by Medscape is the most accurate.
+In our opinion, the data gathered by Medscape is the most accurate.
 Accordingly, they reported that in 2019 the average salary for an Ophthalmologist is $366,000 per year.
 This puts an Ophthalmology trained specialist at above the average pay for a physician.

 What is the Job Outlook for Ophthalmologists?